HumanDynamics/RevolvingLoanHack/ProjectPlan/README.md

 ## Project Plan

-# Automated Revolving Loan Fund Prototype
+# "Blockchain Border Bank Loan Fund"

-This mini-research umbrella is composed of three distinct projects that are proving out the idea of an automated loan fund as an example service an automated business entity can provide.
+This project has two phases that will happen at MIT and in the Dominican Republic

 # Project Plan Format

-Projects operating under this umbrella generally use the following formats for project plans:
+This format will be similar to the Automated Legal Entity format

 # Overview: Purpose and Intended Outcomes

-The purpose of this project is to rapidly prototype an "Automated Revolving Loan Fund" and do a small-test at MIT at the end of 2016 and a field test in the DR early 2017.
+The purpose of this project is to rapidly prototype an "Automated Loan Fund" and dp a small-test at MIT at the end of 2016 and a field test in the DR early 2017.
 The final product will be tested with 2 out of 5 groups living on the border.

 # Link to Use Cases
 Key Use Case 01: MIT 2016